BogdanovTimm/NotesOblivion/IT/Bash/Variables/Variables.md

-echo "${!variable@}" # Prints names of all variables that start with 'variable' echo "${#variable5}" # Prints length of value of variable5 echo "${variable5#abc}" # Prints value of variable5 without 'abc' if value starts with 'abc' echo "${variable5//123/CENSORED}" # Prints value of variable5 with '123'
+echo "${!variable@}" # Prints names of all variables that start with 'variable' echo "${#variable5}" # Prints length of value of variable5 echo "${variable5#abc}" # Prints value of variable5 without 'abc' if value starts with 'abc' echo "${variable5//123/CENSORED}" # Prints value of variable5 with '123' replaces by 'CENSORED'
 ```